 Our current trustees are listed below.
-The first, Jem Hovil, is our Executive Trustee and is supported externally to act in that way alongside his local church ministry.
+The first, Jem Hovil, is our executive trustee and is supported externally to act in that way alongside his local church ministry.

-Jem trained initially as a science teacher and was later ordained in the Church of England.
-He served in churches in Cambridge and London before moving to Uganda with the family in 2000 to work in grassroots church leadership development with the Church of Uganda.
+Jem trained as a science teacher and was later ordained in the Church of England.
+He served in churches in Cambridge and London before moving to Uganda with the family in 2000 to work with the Church of Uganda in grassroots church leadership development.
 His doctoral research in theological education and curriculum design was carried out from there.
-From 2004 that grassroots pastor training work took him to other countries in East and Southern Africa, as well as to parts of Asia and Latin America.
-Jem moved with the family to South Africa at the end of 2007 before returning to the UK in 2013 to live in Bath, where he grew up.
-He is licenced as an Associate Minister at St. Bartholomew’s Church and is an Associate Mission Partner of Crosslinks, a UK based mission agency, and has been with them since 2000.
+From 2004 that grassroots pastor-training work took him to other countries in East and Southern Africa as well as to parts of Asia and Latin America.
+Jem moved with the family to South Africa at the end of 2007 to continue that work before returning to the UK in 2013 to live in Bath, where he grew up.
+He is licenced as an Associate Minister at St. Bartholomew’s Church and is an Associate Mission Partner of the UK-based mission agency Crosslinks, which he has been with since 2000.
 Jem is a landlocked surfer who also loves fly-fishing in wild places, travel, spending time his wife and three children, and walking the dog.

 Peter is dedicated to building the local church and has been growing St Mary’s church, Wootton, Bedford as vicar there since 2002.
 He has served on the leadership teams of a number of other churches, as well as working for a number of years leading and promoting the ministry of the Proclamation Trust, which equips leaders in preaching ministry.
 Peter has significant prior experience in business and finance, including time with Barclays in Botswana and London.
 His contact with BUILD and the Church of Uganda was forged through a sabbatical at Uganda Christian University as visiting lecturer there.
 Peter’s first degree, in History, was from Cambridge, and his second, in Theology, from Oxford.
 His PhD on the Church and the English Reformation through his study of Peter Martyr Vermigli, is from Edinburgh University.
 Peter is actively involved in a number of other church and charitable bodies.
 He is married with three children and makes time for a range of interests that include rowing, reading and a spot of baking.